 Legitimation crisis.
-A situation that results when the commitment on the part of members to a particular social institution is not sufficient for that organization to function effectively.
+The lack of sufficient commitment on the part of members to a particular social institution for that organization to function effectively.
 Governments that lack legitimation often rely on repression to continue their rule (which is very inefficient).

 Lesbianism.
 Sexual activities and emotional attachments between women.

 Liberal democracy.
-A form of government based on some form of democracy coupled with capitalism.
+Refers to those societies based on some form of democracy coupled with capitalism.

 Life chances.
 The opportunities that are available to individuals as a result of their position in the class system.

 Life expectancy.
-The number of years that a newborn in a particular society can expect to live.
-Life expectancy also refers to the number of additional years that people at any given age can, on average, expect to live.
+The number of years a newborn in a particular society can expect to live.
+Also refers to the number of further years which people at any given age can, on average, expect to live.

 Literacy.
 The ability of individuals to read and write.

 Local knowledge.
-Knowledge of a local community possessed by individuals who have spent long periods of their lives in that community.
+Knowledge of a local community possessed by individuals who spend long periods of their lives in them.

-Looking-glass self.
-A social psychological concept stating that an individual's self-concept is derived from interactions with others: that is, from that individual’s perception of how others perceive him or her.
+Looking glass self.
+The theory that an individual's self-concept is derived from their interactions with others, that is, their perception of how others perceive them.

-Low-trust system.
-A work setting in which individuals have little autonomy and control.
+Low-trust systems.
+Work settings in which individuals have little autonomy and control.

-Luddite.
-A person who is against increased industrialization or new technology.
-The term, often used derogatorily, originally referred to British textile artisans (1811–16) who rioted and destroyed textile machinery in the belief that this new technology was contributing to their replacement by less skilled low-wage workers.
+Luddites.
+A term used to brand those who are against "all" modern technology.
+The term originally referred to British workmen (about 1811) who rioted and destroyed textile machinery in the belief that these machines were contributing to unemployment.

 Magic.
-Rituals performed in an attempt to influence supernatural beings to help achieve human ends.
+Rituals which attempt to influence supernatural beings to help achieve human ends.

 Male inexpressiveness.
-The difficulties that men have in talking about their feelings to others.
+The difficulties men have in talking about their feelings to others.

 Malthusianism.
-Thomas Robert Malthus's theory of population dynamics, according to which population increase inevitably comes up against the “natural limits” of food supply because population grows geometrically (1, 2, 4, 8, 16,. . .) while food supply grows arithmetically (1, 2, 3, 4, 5, . . .).
-Because of this dynamic, Malthus asserted that population must be constantly checked through preventive and positive checks which will significantly affect the rest of the sociocultural system.
-See also Positive checks and Preventive checks.
+The principle that population tends to grow faster than subsistence.
+T. Robert Malthus's theory of population dynamics, according to which population increase inevitably comes up against the 'natural limits' of food supply.
+Population grows geometrically (1, 2, 4, 8, 16,. . .) while food supply grows arithmetically (1, 2, 3, 4, 5, . . .).

 Managed care.
-The reorganization of health care delivery along corporate lines.
-See also Fee-for-service medicine and Health maintenance organization.
+The reorganization of the health care delivery along corporate lines.
+(See also Corporate medicine and Health maintenance organizations.)

 Management.
 The coordination, supervision, or control of people and processes; the group of people who make decisions regarding the operations of an institution.

 Managerial capitalism.
-A change in the control of capitalist enterprises from owners (who predominated in Marx's day) to very well-salaried managers.
+A change in the control of capitalist enterprises from owners (which predominated in Marx's day) to control by (very well) salaried managers.

 Managerial demiurge.
-C. Wright Mills’s concept related to the increased proportion of managers at the top of government and business bureaucracies, an interlocking of these two bureaucracies, and the idea that more and more areas are becoming the object of management and manipulation.
+C. Wright Mills’ concept that refers to the increased proportion of managers at the top of government and business bureaucracies; an interlocking of these bureaucracies, and more and more areas becoming the object of management and manipulation.

 Manifest function.
-An intended and known consequence of one part of a sociocultural system on the whole or on other parts of that system.
-For example, the reform of big city political machines had the intended consequence of reducing corruption by city officials.
-See also Latent function.
+The intended and known consequences of one part of a sociocultural system.
+For example, the reform of big city political machines had the intended consequence of limiting (relatively) corruption by city officials.
+(See also Latent function.)

 Market research.
-Social research aimed specifically at determining the sales potential of a product or service.
+Social research aimed specifically at finding out the sales potential of a product or service.

 Marriage.
 A socially approved sexual and economic relationship between two or more individuals.

 Marxism.
-Contemporary social theory that derives its main elements from Karl Marx's ideas.
+Contemporary social theory deriving its main elements from Marx's ideas.
 Marxist theory strongly emphasizes class struggle and material causation.

 Masculinity.
-The characteristic forms of behaviour expected of men in any given culture.
+The characteristic forms of behavior expected of men in any given culture.

 Mass media.
 Forms of communication designed to reach a vast audience without any personal contact between the senders and receivers.
-Examples include newspapers, magazines, DVDs, radio, and television.
+Examples would include newspapers, magazines, video recordings, radio and television.

 Master status.
 A position that is so central to the identity of the individual that it overshadows all other statuses.

 Material culture.
 The physical objects of a given sociocultural system.
-Material culture is usually thought to consist of products, art, tools, and other tangibles.
-See also Culture.
+Usually thought to consist of products, art, tools and other tangibles.

 Matrilineal descent.
-The practice of tracing kinship through only the female line.
-See also Patrilineal descent.
+The tracing of kinship through only the female line.
+(See also Patrilineal descent.)

 Matrilocality.
-A family residential pattern in which the husband is expected to live near the wife's parents.
-See also Neo-locality.
+A family residential pattern in which the husband is expected to live near to the wife's parents.
+(See also Neolocality.)

 Means of consumption.
-George Ritzer’s term for the means whereby the consumption of goods and services is carried out in a society.
-The means of consumption consist of such institutions as malls, superstores, Internet stores (such as Amazon.com), warehouse stores, theme parks, cruise lines, mega malls, and casinos.
+George Ritzer’s term referring to the means whereby the consumption of goods and services is carried out in a society.
+Consists of such institutions as malls, superstores, Internet stores (such as Amazon.com), warehouse stores, theme parks, cruise lines, mega-malls, and casinos.

 Means of production.
-Marx's term for the means whereby the production of material goods is carried on in a society.
-Marx included in this concept both the "forces of production” and the social relations among the producers (which he called the "relations of production" and which he based on the ownership of the technology).
-See also Forces of production and Relations of production.
+Marx's term referring to the means whereby the production of material goods is carried on in a society.
+Marx included in this concept both technology (which he called the "forces of production) and the social relations among the producers (which he called the "relations of production" and based on the ownership of that technology).

 Mechanization.
-The use of machinery to replace human labour.
+The use of machinery to replace human labor.

 Median.
-The number that falls at the halfway point in a range of numbers.
-The scores below the median are half the scores and those above are the other half.
-The median is a way of calculating “central tendency,” which is sometimes more useful than a calculated mean (particularly when the distribution includes many extreme scores).
+The number that falls halfway in a range of numbers--the score below which are half the scores and above which are the other half.
+The median is a way of calculating 'central tendency' which is sometimes more useful than calculating a mean (particularly when many extreme scores are in the distribution).

 Medicaid.
-A US government program (federal and state) to provide medical care to the poor.
+Government program (federal and state) to provide medical care to the poor.

 Medical model.
-The application of a medical perspective in explaining and treating troublesome human behaviour.
+The application of the medical perspective in explaining and treating troublesome human behavior.

 Megalopolis.
 A vast unbroken urban region consisting of two or more central cities connected by their surrounding suburbs.

 Mental disorder.
-The psychological inability to cope effectively with the demands of day-to-day life.
-Psychiatrists recognize two general types of mental disorder: neurosis (milder forms of illness, such as anxiety states) and psychosis (more serious forms of disturbance, in which individuals lose touch with reality).
-The organic and sociocultural bases of various mental disorders are disputed matters.
+The inability to psychologically cope effectively with the demands of day-to-day life.
+Psychiatrists recognize two general types of mental disorder, neurosis (milder forms of illness, such as anxiety states) and psychosis (more serious forms of disturbance, in which individuals lose touch with reality).
+The organic and sociocultural basis of various mental disorders are disputed matters.

 Microsociology.
-The study of small-scale patterns of human interaction and behaviour within specific settings.
+The study of small scale patterns of human interaction and behavior within specific settings.

 Middle class.
-A social class broadly defined occupationally as those working in white-collar and lower managerial occupations.
-In research, the middle class is sometimes defined according to income levels or subjective identification of the participants in the study.
-See also Bourgeoisie.
+A social class broadly defined occupationally as those working in white-collar and lower managerial occupations; is sometimes defined by reference to income levels or subjective identification of the participants in the study.
+(See also Bourgeoisie.)

 Migration.
 The movement of people from one country or region to another in order to settle permanently.